VitaliiBorodii/simpleServer/README.md

 #Simple Node.js server
 ##Server side
-This is server written on Node.js, it can be launched both on http or https instance.
+This is server written on Node.js, it can be launched both in http or https instances.
 For data storage it uses MongoDB and mongoose driver.
 For generating HTML markup it uses doTjs templating library (there are also Jade templates, but they are deprecated).
 Server also uses socket.io as a library for more convenient work with websocket.